-Hawke’s Bay Tui player starts portable Sauna business with dad
+Hawke’s Bay Tui player starts portable sauna business with dad

 She left Hawke’s Bay to study food science and psychology at Otago University and worked in Wellington for a bit before moving home to focus on her rugby.

-Now an up-and-coming womens’ rugby star, the 32-year-old currently plays for the Hawke’s Bay Tui and the Hurricanes Poua.
+Now an up-and-coming womens’ rugby star, the 23-year-old currently plays for the Hawke’s Bay Tui and the Hurricanes Poua.

 While this is Ferguson’s third year signed with the Hurricanes Poua, she is not playing this season as she has an injured back.
 But she’s looking at the bright side and says it gives her more time to focus on the new business with her dad.